SyncfusionExamples/transform-syncfusion-react-chat-ui-into-an-ai-chatbot-with-gemini-ai/README.md

-# Transform the Syncfusion React Chat UI into an ai Chatbot with Gemini AI
+# Turn Your React Chat UI into an AI-Powered Assistant with Gemini
 A quick-start React project demonstrating how to transform the Syncfusion React Chat UI into an AI-powered chatbot using Google Gemini AI.
 Learn to install AI packages, configure the AI module, integrate Gemini and customize the chat experience.

 ## Project prerequisites